AliMouradd/MyProfile/index.md

 **Usefulness and Proposal**   <br>
 Blockchains are a powerful tool with huge potential.
 With a blockchain we can use it to track events on a supply chain.
 This allows for full trusted transparency at all levels of an enterprise.
-Consumers as well will be able to track where there products are within the supply chain.
+Consumers as well will be able to track where their products are within the supply chain.
 Pair this up with elastic search and a well thought out machine learning algorithm and you have a system which will be able to notify users when a product will need to be replaced in the future with minimal search time.